Rates on US Treasury bills drop to lowest since January

-WASHINGTON (AP) — Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on six-month bills unchanged, while rates on three-month bills rose to their highest level in four weeks.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills fell in Monday's auction to their lowest levels since January.

-The Treasury Department auctioned $27 billion in three-month bills at a discount rate of 0.030 percent, up from 0.025 percent last week.
-Another $24 billion in six-month bills was auctioned at a discount rate of 0.055 percent, unchanged from last week.
+The Treasury Department auctioned $28 billion in three-month bills at a discount rate of 0.235 percent, down from 0.300 percent last week.
+Another $24 billion in six-month bills was auctioned at a discount rate of 0.385 percent, down from 0.475 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.11 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.62 percent last week from 0.64 percent the previous week.